Should You Just Buy SPY?

 In recent articles, such as this one (A Better Approach To Portfolio Construction), I've laid out my alternate approach.
 In a nutshell, instead of investing in index ETFs such as SPY, you buy and hedge a handful of securities that have high potential returns net of their hedging costs.

 More specifically, you hedge them according to your risk tolerance.
-An example of that was this hedged portfolio I presented in May, which was designed for an investor who wanted to maximize his expected return while making sure that he wouldn't be down more than 8% in a worst case scenario.
+An example of that was this hedged portfolio I presented in May, which was designed for an investor who wanted to maximize his expected return while making sure that he wouldn't be down more than 8% in a worst-case scenario.

 In addition to Nvidia, that portfolio included hedged positions in CSX (CSX), Randgold Resources (GOLD), Align Technology (ALGN), and Apple (AAPL).
-Taking into account the residual cash amount, the worst case scenario for this portfolio was a max drawdown of 7.19%.
+Taking into account the residual cash amount, the worst-case scenario for this portfolio was a max drawdown of 7.19%.

 As it happened, that portfolio generated a positive return of 9.7%, net of hedging and trading costs, versus 7.94% for SPY over the same time frame.